Lishan6/group1-hyf-rebuild/planning/user-personas.md

 - **Bio**: Female, 26 years old, prospective student interested to apply to hyfb to learn coding and website development.
-- **Needs/Goals**: She needed additional information about the programs given by the school, applicaiton requirments and other information.
+- **Needs/Goals**: She needed additional information about the programs given by the school, applicaiton, requirments and other information.
 - **Frustrations**: She did not get response quickly to her email to the school or she couldn't find telephone number on the website to call.
 - **Scenario 1**: She decided to register and start her study at other